 -Names and contact information for two references.

-Applications must be received by June 1st to firstname.lastname@example.org, Attn: Grant-in-Aid Committee OR postmarked by June 1st and mailed to postal address: IHRCA Grant-in-Aid Committee Immigration History Research Center Archives University of Minnesota 311 Andersen Library 222 - 21st Avenue South Minneapolis, MN 55455
+Applications must be received by June 1st to firstname.lastname@example.org, Attn: Grant-in-Aid Committee OR received at the IHRCA office via postal mail by June 1st (mail to postal address: IHRCA Grant-in-Aid Committee, Immigration History Research Center Archives, University of Minnesota, 311 Andersen Library, 222 - 21st Avenue South, Minneapolis, MN 55455, USA).